 - 1/2 teaspoon freshly ground Black Pepper

-- 2 teaspoons freshly grated or finely chopped garlic (about 3-4 cloves), or, 1/2 teaspoon Garlic Powder
+- 2 teaspoons garlic freshly grated or finely chopped.
+About 3-4 cloves, or, 1/2 teaspoon Garlic Powder

-- 1 rack of lamb (typically yields 8 lamb chops), sliced into individual chops
+- 1.5 lb rack of lamb (frenched).
+Typically yields 8 lamb chops, sliced into individual chops

 Ask your butcher to cut the rack of lamb into individual chops, or, using the bone as a guide- cut into 8 chops of around 3/4" thickness).
 The chili flakes and cayenne can be reduced or omitted to suit your spice preference.